 When we are “off profile,” even our best efforts drain our energy and may result in mediocre outcomes.
-But when we are “on,” we may be amazed at how little “effort” it requires to energize us and produce the results we desire.
+But when we are “on,” we may be amazed at how little effort it requires to energize us and produce results.

 Do What You Are: Discover the Perfect Career for You Through the Secrets of Personality Type by Paul Tieger and Barbara Barron-Tieger.
 This classic book matches the 16 Meyers-Briggs Personality types with corresponding professions.
 An excellent introduction and practical application of Meyers-Briggs typology.

 The Life You Were Born to Live: A Guide to Finding Your Life Purpose by Dan Millman.
 Dan Millman, author of the classic Way of the Peaceful Warrior, uses numerology of birthdate to help you distinguish the drives, desires, strengths and weaknesses that characterize your life and the lives of those around you.

 The Five Dharma Types: Vedic Wisdom for Discovering Your Purpose and Destiny by Simon Chokoisky.
 The five Dharma types are the basis of the Hindu caste system.
 While that system has devolved, there is great wisdom in the founding philosophy.
 This information dovetails with Ayurvedic and Yogic philosophy and is a great resource.

 Sacred Contracts: Awakening Your Divine Potential and Archetypes: Who Are You? by Caroline Myss.
 Sacred Contracts is a master work on distinguishing the roles you naturally play in your life.
 By learning to understand archetypes and distinguish those that resonate most, you can make more powerful choices and correct areas of your life in which you’ve gone off-track.
 Archetypes is the companion book to a website which simplifies and popularizes this work.